 Community-led housing is where people and communities play a leading role in addressing their own housing needs.
 It has many overlaps with group self-build and custom-build, but also considers the long-term ownership or management, and where any benefits (such as affordability) are legally protected.

 The following information is provided by way of reference and guidance only.
-The council does not accept any responsibility for the content of external sites, however you may find their content useful:
+The council does not accept any responsibility for the content of external sites, though you may find their content useful:

 - Mayor of London: making small sites available to small builders